Enemies, A Love Story

 Enemies, A Love Story (Sonim, di geshikhte fun a libe) is a tragicomedy novel by Isaac Bashevis Singer first published serially in the Jewish Daily Forward on February 11, 1966.
 The English translation was published in 1972.

+In 2022, the originally serialized novel was released for the first time in book format in standard Yiddish from online copies of the Forverts.